 6. Grab a Cup

-Grab a warm cup of coffee, tea, or hot chocolate at a local coffee shop and people or snow-watch from the windows.
+Grab a warm cup of coffee, tea, or hot chocolate at a local coffee shop, and people or snow-watch from the windows.
 On a warmer day, get your coffee to-go and stroll the streets of our walkable downtowns.
 Don't forget to indulge in a delicious pastry to accompany your coffee.
+Click here for more information about the 2024 Coffee & Chocolate Trail which runs from February through Memorial Day.

 7. Uncover Local History